YashVerma-code/hackpack/README.md

 ## Contributing

 We love contributions!
-Whether it's a bug report, feature request, or pull request — all are welcome.
+Whether it's a bug report, feature request, or pull request — all are welcome

 ### Found a Bug?